Oregon Ducks Dan Lanning Channels Kirby Smart Mentality Before Ohio State Matchup

 2024 was Oregon’s first as a member of the Big Ten conference.
 The Ducks weren’t phased at all and won the conference championship in year.
 It’s safe to say Lanning is happy to be in the Big Ten.

-“I think it (The Big Ten) is a physical conference. it’s obviously one of the best conferences, if not the best conference in college football,” Lanning said.
+“I think [the Big Ten] is a physical conference. it’s obviously one of the best conferences, if not the best conference in college football,” Lanning said.
 “I’m glad that we get to be a part of it.”

 Even with the 2024 Big Ten Championship trophy sitting in Eugene, Oregon still has work to do to get the ultimate prize.